yongggquannn/bitfit102/bitFit102-MS1-README.md

 **3rd week of June:** Continue with homepage (Adding explore workout plans into homepage) **4th week of June:** Testing and debugging
-**1st week of July:** Implementation of peer teams’ suggestions **2nd week of July:** Implement additional capabilities – Workout log **3rd week of July:** Testing and debugging
+**1st week of July:** Implementation of peer teams’ suggestions **2nd week of July:** Implement additional capabilities – Workout log , Resources **3rd week of July:** Testing and debugging

 **User Guide**

-<a href="https://drive.google.com/file/d/1J22HmkD2zGDA-fFhELvwZzgpn3XaJ1s6/view?usp=drive_link"> Click here for APK </a>
+<a href="https://drive.google.com/file/d/1J22HmkD2zGDA-fFhELvwZzgpn3XaJ1s6/view?usp=sharing"> Click here for APK </a>

 This is the link to our APK.
 To open the application, use supported web browsers (Chrome, Firefox or Safari), and make sure there is a stable internet connection.

 Setting up:
 Press the link from the provided URL.
 You can install the apk inside the phone in your browser.
+For android devices, you may encounter Google Play Protect Unsafe app blocked.
+Click install anyway.
 You can create an account through the sign up page if you don't have an account.
 If you have created an account previously, log in using your email and password.
 If you want to sign in as a guest to try out the features, you have the option to do so (Your data will not be stored).
 Note that we have yet to implement the option to change your password.

 **Mockup**